2023-24 Season CMS (Chamber Music Series)

 Q: May I know when soloist assignments will be decided?

 A: They will be announced after the registration deadline.
-To see the registration deadline of the past season, click here.

 Q: I was wondering if I could choose the solo piece that I will play, because I am currently practicing Weber Clarinet Concerto no. 1 first movement.
 If I cannot choose the piece, when will I know what the piece is?
 It is an honor to be considered.

 A: Yes, you can do so.
-Potential soloists will be asked to submit their solo repertoire by August 15 usually after the summer concert.
+Nominated soloists will be asked to submit their solo repertoire by August 15 usually after the summer concert.
 You may put that solo piece as your priority #1 in the repertoire.
 Once we receive all the submissions, we will review them, screening them as well to see if there are song/piece conflicts or any other issues.

 Q: What is the dress code?